Germicidal UVC Light Systems

 Sanitize not only the air but the coils, drain line and even the ductwork.

-The unique germ-killing properties of UVC Disinfection light have been known for over a century.
+The unique germ-killing properties of Germicidal UVC Disinfection light have been known for over a century.
 It is an established means of chemical-free disinfection.
 Since UVC in sunlight is filtered by the Earth’s atmosphere, microbes (including viruses) have no defense against it.

-We install Germicidal UVC light systems in the central air system where it sterilizes airborne viruses and bacteria – including COVID.
-We also do HVAC UV light installations, licensed and insured.
+These Germicidal UVC light systems are installed in the central air system where it sterilizes airborne viruses and bacteria–including COVID.
+We also do HVAC UV light installation in Orlando.
 The system also suppresses mold growth on the cooling coils and surrounding areas while generally improving indoor air quality throughout the space.

 Chemical-free technology used for hospital disinfection, food safety, and water purification.